yehia67/documentation/iri/0.1/how-to-guides/prune-transactions-from-the-ledger.md

 By default, IRI nodes delete transactions that are older than around 28 days.

-Transactions are deleted only if they were confirmed by a milestone transaction that is older than the result of the following calculation:
+Transactions are pruned only if they were confirmed by a milestone transaction that is older than the result of the following calculation:

 current milestone index - ([`LOCAL_SNAPSHOTS_DEPTH`](../references/iri-configuration-options.md#local-snapshots-depth) +
 [`LOCAL_SNAPSHOTS_PRUNING_DELAY`](../references/iri-configuration-options.md#local-snapshots-pruning-delay))